 The Vereniging Gelre, the society for the history of Guelders, has been very active since its foundation in 1897.
 Its journal, de Bijdragen, and the Werken, its publication series, contain many contributions for the legal history of the duchy of Guelders and the province of Gelderland.
 The links page of this society’s website guide you to information on the parts of Guelders which are situated now in the province of Overijssel and Limburg, and also in Germany.
-The Instituut voor Nederlandse Geschiedenis has published a research guide to the archival records concerning the administrative, economic and social history of the counties Holland, Zeeland, Guelders and the diocese Utrecht by Michel van Gent and Marie-Charlotte Le Bailly, Gids voor de landsheerlijke archieven van Gelre, Holland, Zeeland en het Sticht.
-Bestuurlijke, economische en sociale geschiedenis voor 1500 (The Hague 2002).
+The Instituut voor Nederlandse Geschiedenis has published a research guide to the archival records concerning the administrative, economic and social history of the counties Holland, Zeeland, Guelders and the diocese Utrecht edited by Michel van Gent and Marie-Charlotte Le Bailly, Gids voor de landsheerlijke archieven van Gelre, Holland, Zeeland en het Sticht.
+Bestuurlijke, economische en sociale geschiedenis voor 1500 (The Hague 2002; also available online).
 Many records for the history of Gelre are kept at the Gelders Archief in Arnhem.
 At the site of the Institute for Dutch History you will find an online database on the landdagen (diets and official meetings) of Guelders from 1423 to 1584, with digitized images of the records.
 Charters have been carefully edited in the eight volumes of the Oorkondenboek van Gelre en Zutphen tot 1326, edited by E.C.
 Dijkhof, E.J.
 Harenberg and M.S.
-Polak (The Hague 1980-2003).
+Polak (The Hague 1980-2003), now also available online.

-For those unable to visit either Nijmegen or New York a popular book has been published on the Catherine of Cleves Hours (available in Dutch, English and German), together with a book on her table expenses and travels – Ruud Priem (ed.), Op reis en aan tafel met Katherina van Kleef 1417-1476 (Nijmegen-Antwerpen 2009); only in Dutch – , and a splendid full catalogue on the exhibition (Rob Dückers, Ruud Priem (ed.), The Hours of Catherina of Cleves.
-Devotion, Demons and Daily Life in the Fifteenth Century (Antwerpen 2009); only in English).
+For those unable to visit either Nijmegen or New York a popular book has been published on the Catherine of Cleves Hours (available in Dutch, English and German), together with a book on her table expenses and travels – Ruud Priem (ed.), Op reis en aan tafel met Katherina van Kleef 1417-1476 (Nijmegen-Antwerpen 2009); only in Dutch – , and a splendid full catalogue on the exhibition, Rob Dückers, Ruud Priem (ed.), The Hours of Catherina of Cleves.
+Devotion, Demons and Daily Life in the Fifteenth Century (Antwerpen 2009); only in English.
 For some reason no images of this famous manuscript are shown on the remarkable Corsair website of the Morgan Library.
 Instead there is now a complete online digital version of the Catherine of Cleves Hours on the main website of the Morgan Library.
 Among the over twenty thousand images from medieval and renaissance manuscripts on the Corsair website surely some will be of interest to you.
-You will find in the Morgan Library legal manuscripts and documents, too, for instance a Codex Justinianus, a Summa Institutionum, the Decretals of Gregory IX and the Clementinae, a Bolognese register of creditors, a Livre de gouvernement des rois et princes, Italian city statutes and a register of writs.
+You will find in the Morgan Library legal manuscripts and documents, too, for instance a Codex Justinianus, a Summa Institutionum, the Decretals of Gregory IX and the Clementinae, a Bolognese register of creditors, a Livre de gouvernement des rois et princes, Italian city statutes and an English register of writs.

 Books on medieval manuscripts are often announced on the e-journal Bifolium.
 The earlier printed version was founded by the late Jos Hermans, professor of paleography at Groningen University.